 My loved one is an alcoholic or a drug addict.
 Can I probate them?

-Usually, a person can only be hospitalized involuntarily on the basis of a mental illness or mental retardation.
+Usually, a person can only be hospitalized involuntarily on the basis of a mental illness or intellectual disability.
 A separate procedure can be utilized for persons suffering solely from alcohol or substance abuse.
 Contact our Mental Health Department at (513) 946-3592 for more information on that procedure.

 What other options are there for having a person evaluated?

 University Hospital has a Mobile Crisis Team that consists of psychiatric social workers who can evaluate a person at their residence.
 For more information, contact University Hospital at 584-8577.
 Also, University Hospital has a Psychiatric Emergency Services (PES) that can assist with psychiatric emergencies.
-If the alleged mentally ill or mentally retarded individual is willing to go to the hospital, you can take them directly to PES.
+If the alleged mentally ill or intellectually disabled individual is willing to go to the hospital, you can take them directly to PES.
 Also, a case manager or other community support workers may be able to assist or offer further suggestions or recommendations.

 Do I need an attorney to complete this process?

 No, the Court Personnel are able to assist you.
 However, if you are more comfortable proceeding with counsel, that is acceptable.